New world No 1: Paul Coll wins first tournament after making history

 In the women's draw, fellow Kiwi Joelle King, ranked six, lost at the semifinal stage yesterday to in-form No 2-ranked Nour Goharn of Egypt in straight games.

-After playing a number of long five game matches leading up to her semfinal spot, she was well beaten by Goharn 11-5, 11-4, 11-3.
+After playing a number of long five-game matches leading up to her semifinal spot, she was well beaten by Goharn 11-5, 11-4, 11-3.